alexandra711/CI_PP1_PSOD/README.md

 ### Colour

-- I used black and white as main font colours knowing that white and ivory are very traditional bridal colours and I chose to use a blush pink as my accent colour as it was the colour I created the logo text in.
+- For the colour scheme I used black and white as main font colours knowing that white and ivory are very traditional bridal colours and I chose to use a blush pink as my accent colour as it was the colour I created the logo text in.

 ### Font

 - I imported Google fonts and chose to use a calligraphy font called Parisienne for my large headings and Open Sans as the text for the body.
+- I chose to use Parisienne in places where the text was large enough to be easily readable.
+I did not want to use it in places where the text was too small as it is an intricate font.

+### Pages

+- The site is

  <h2> Features </h2>
  <h4> When first accessing my website I wanted you to immediately know what the website was for which is why I have recurring features including the logo and nav bar repeated on every page. </h4>